 URMC neurologist Ray Dorsey, M.D., M.P.H. was honored today at the White House as one of seven Champions of Change who are doing extraordinary work to advocate for better treatments and a cure for individuals with Parkinsons disease.

 Henry Kautz installed as the Robin and Tim Wentworth Director of the Institute for Data Science.
 The Wentworths, University of Rochester parents and supporters, have committed $3 million to endow the directorship.

-Eric Horvitz, director of Microsoft Research and member of the Institute for Data Science's external advisory committee, will discuss how data science can help solve previously intractable problems in clinical medicine, public health, transportation, disaster recovery, and many other areas.
+Eric Horvitz, director of Microsoft Research and member of the Institute for Data Science's external advisory committee, was on campus on March 3, 2015 to discuss how data science can help solve previously intractable problems in clinical medicine, public health, transportation, disaster recovery, and many other areas.

 Researchers at the University of Rochester showed last year how Twitter can be used to predict how likely it is for a Twitter user to become sick.
 They have now used Twitter to model how other factors -- social status, exposure to pollution, interpersonal interaction and others -- influence health.

 From Poets and Quants: How does Netflix recommend TV shows and movies for you?
 How does the Center for Disease Control predict the spread of infectious diseases?
 All of these questions can be answered by some (relatively) simple big data analysis.
 Business analytics and big data analysis courses are popping up at MBA programs at a frenzied pace.

 All the data in the world means nothing without professionals trained to harness its power.
 Rochester offers a dozen degree programs in this growing field of data science.

 The University of Rochester is advancing basic and applied research in data science.
 Interdisciplinary teams across computer science, medicine, and all the sciences are harnessing the power of Big Data to improve our health, create new industries, and expand fundamental knowledge.